chris-tse/JustJava/README.md

 3. Run `gulp` while in the root folder of the project to run locally

 4. Run `gulp build` to generate build folder.
-NOTE: relative bower paths need to be manually changed to the standalone files

 Developed using:
 - Node 7.7.3